irshadvaza/irshadvaza.tech/learning-guides/azure-databricks/05-Databricks-Core-Concepts.md

 Great for training & books

-📌 That’s why Databricks is very popular in education.
+That’s why Databricks is popular in education.

 4️⃣ Library (Reusable Code & Packages)
 📦 What is a Library?
 A library is a collection of reusable code or packages used inside Databricks.